hawkinsw/CPPTimes/ScopeSupplement.md

 ![Program execution is paused at the line annotated with the green arrow.](./graphics/ScopesVisualizedPosition2.png)

 The programmer here is updating the `beta` variable.
-But, `beta` is not local -- it's declaration occurs in the yellow scope but the program is executing in the blue scope.
-Is this write to the variable legal?
+But, `beta` is not local -- it's declaration occurs in the yellow scope and the program is executing in the blue scope.
+Is this write to the variable right (see what I did there?)?
 Yes, it is! `beta` is not local but it sure is in scope!

 ![The variables in scope (and their values) at the point when program execution is at the green line in the image to the left are the ones visible by the periscope.
 Notice that the value of `beta` in the yellow scope has changed.](./graphics/ScopesVisiblePosition2.png)